Coperfectly Hopfian Groups and Shape Fibrator's Properties: Definitions and notations

-Following P. Hall, we call a group $G$ {\it residually finite} if to each non-unit element $g$ in $G$, there corresponds a homomorphism taking $G$ onto a finite group and $g$ onto a non-unit element of this image group.
-In other words, $G$ is a residually finite group if every non-trivial element of $G$ is mapped non-trivially in some finite quotient group of $G$.
+Following P. Hall, we call a group $G$ {\it residually finite} if to each non-identity element $g$ in $G$, there corresponds a homomorphism taking $G$ onto a finite group and $g$ onto a non-identity element of this image group.
+In other words, $G$ is a residually finite group if every non-identity element of $G$ is mapped nontrivially in some finite quotient group of $G$.

 Recall that a group $G$ is {\it Hopfian} (after Heinz Hopf, 1894-1971) if every epimorphism $\varphi:G \to G$ is an automorphism.
 In other words, $G$ is Hopfian if it is not isomorphic to a proper factor of itself.
+A group $G$ is {\it hyper-Hopfian} \cite {D.HG} if every homomorphism $\varphi:G \to G$ with $\varphi (G) \vartriangleleft G$ and $G/\varphi (G)$ cyclic is necessarily an automorphism.
+A group $G$ is {\it ultra-Hopfian} \cite{VV1} if every nontrivial homomorphism $\varphi:G \to G$ with $\varphi(G) \unlhd G$ is an automorphism.